QUESTION: WHERE DO YOU FIND IDEAS?

 - You have to be patient; the publishing process can be slow (unless you work in journalism).

 - Be professional and polite.
-Do not take rejection personally, and do not complain about your rejections or others online.
+Do not take rejection personally, and do not complain about it online.

 - Writing is an art and craft, and publishing is a business.